Registration and FAQs

 Note: all students at USask conducting research must be supervised, and all research must be pre-approved (if required) by the relevant ethics committee.
 Do not start a research project or conduct any research unless you are approved and supported to do so.
 Scholarly and artistic research projects may be completed independently if they meet ethics standards for that discipline.

-Students who register in SURE will be eligible to receive co-curricular credit by completing a minimum ten hours of training, webinars, or events supported or delivered through SURE (fall, winter, or summer).
+Students who register in SURE will be eligible to receive co-curricular credit by completing a minimum ten hours of training, webinars, or events supported or delivered through SURE (fall and winter).
 There is no time limit, students can combine hours taken across terms and academic years.
+Note: As of Spring/Summer 2024, SURE summer programming will not count towards CCR, as its purpose is to complement USRA students' workday and provide professional development opportunities.

 Students are expected to keep their own record of which webinars, training or events they attend.
 At the end of each term, a survey is sent for students to submit their hours.
 If qualified, SURE is added to your co-curricular record.